jaredbrown16/Hello_World/README.md

 # **Project Description**

-Looked at state crime compared with state demographic data to find any insights on:  1. where 2. who  3. what type of people are commiting certain types of crimes.
+Looked at state crime compared with state demographic data to find any insights on:
+1. where
+2. who
+3. what crime

 # **Methods**